 - Shallow breathing

-- Tension in head, neck, shoulders perpetuating headaches
+- Tension in head, neck, shoulders perpetuating headaches and migraines

 - Stiff ribs, back, hips perpetuating low back pain

 - Elevated cortisol (stress hormone), chaotic heart rate and anxious brain waves

 - Shifted ratio of oxygen and carbon dioxide in our bodies which boosts anxiety

 - Less ability to release metabolic waste through respiration (which SHOULD be happening), which can then get shunted to muscles and joints, and perpetuate stiffness and fatigue.

 We need to learn to breathe right – as odd as it sounds!
 It can help with pain.
 It helps with fixing those muscle imbalances, stretching the body, providing needed oxygen, and even helps lessen the messages to and from the nociceptors.

 - Hormonal stress (think PMS and elevated headaches, back aches, etc) Imbalanced progesterone and estrogen can worsen pain

 - Chemical stress, such as certain medications, pollutants, cleaning supplies, etc. (ie: bonfire headaches, sensitive to perfumes or detergents, toxic burden buildup, mold, heavy metals, mercury fillings, etc)

 - Psychological Stress: Anger, jealousy, envy, grudges… they all hold on to negative emotions that shift our hormonal balance.
 It keeps your cortisol, blood sugar, and potentially blood pressure up.
 All inflammatory and risk stimulating pain.
 And mental stress from work, responsibilities, classes, and more.
 It works in similar ways.